FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 We communicate by SSH (a TCP protocol) over the corporate proxy, which speaks HTTP (also a TCP protocol).
 Though that term is a bit murky, this classifies our setup as **tunneling**.
 The center point of all this is packet number 6 - [✨ HTTP CONNECT ✨](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT)

-`Corkscrew` and `ssh-connect` instruct the corporate proxy to connect to our target server's SSH port via the command `HTTP CONNECT` and relay back what it hears.
-HTTP CONNECT works by relaying RAW TCP.
-Similar to the dumb firewall we talked about previously, HTTP CONNECT doesn't understand ***what*** TCP it's actually relaying.
+`corkscrew` and `ssh-connect` instruct the corporate proxy to connect to our target server's SSH port and relay back what it hears via the command `HTTP CONNECT`. `HTTP CONNECT` works by relaying RAW TCP.
+Similar to the dumb firewall previously, HTTP CONNECT doesn't understand ***what*** TCP it's actually relaying.

-So why not forbid HTTP CONNECT? - Because that would break proxy connections with [HTTP***S***](https://en.wikipedia.org/wiki/HTTPS), a basic building block of modern web.
+So why not forbid `HTTP CONNECT`? - Because that would break proxy connections with [HTTP***S***](https://en.wikipedia.org/wiki/HTTPS), a basic building block of modern web.
 Ignoring the unencrypted [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication), the point of HTTPS is that the communication is encrypted.
 For the proxy to work in the first place, it has to relay TCP blindly.
 That's what [HTTP CONNECT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT) is for.

 <blockquote class="reaction"><div class="reaction_text">Yes, <a href="https://www.youtube.com/watch?v=5eJl2Y8yh_4">put your hand down</a>, we'll get into TLS decryption and DPI.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>